wintermuted/wintermuted/README.md

 - 🌱 I’m currently brushing up on my database design skills.

 - 💬 Ask me about Typescript, React, and refactoring.
+- 📫 How to reach me: Email is the best way to get in contact with me.
 - 😄 Pronouns: He/Him/They

 <!--